merichea/aws-waf-for-event-analysis-dashboard/README.md

 ####### AWS-WAF-Logs-Dashboard-For-Event-Analysis-V1 is available at: https://[region].quicksight.aws.amazon.com/sn/dashboards/AWS_WAF_For_Event_Analysis_Dashboard_name
 #######
 ```
-You can now start analysing your traffic pattern.
+You can now start analyzing your traffic pattern (you'll be able to analyze traffic from the past 3 months)

+**FAQ:**
+1. If you get the following error whith the "waf_logs_antiddos_least_fields_v2" Dataset:
+sourceErrorCode: 100071
+[Simba]AthenaJDBC An error has been thrown from the AWS Athena client.
+Permission denied on S3 path: s3://xxxxxxxx
+sourceErrorState:	HY000
+sourceException:	java.sql.SQLException
+sourceType:	ATHENA

+Please check  https://docs.aws.amazon.com/quicksight/latest/user/athena.html to fix the problem